RepairKnowledge

 Clinically, AlloDerm injections can result in poor tissue integration, hardened masses, and even chronic inflammation.
 Facial fat grafting can lead to fat necrosis, calcification, oil cysts, and other problems.
 These complications require professional management just like any synthetic filler issue.

 Key Insight: At FILLER REVISION, we see this pattern regularly — whether synthetic or biological, any material injected into soft tissue can provoke complications.
-Biological origin does not guarantee immunity from problems, and these materials often lack the dissolving options that HA fillers have, making specialized extraction the only viable solution.
+Biological origin does not guarantee immunity from problems, and these materials often lack the dissolving options that HA (Hyaluronic Acid) fillers have, making specialized extraction the primary viable solution.

 AlloDerm Complications